 PHL 260 Philosophical Research (3) Sp (even-numbered years).
 An introduction to the methods of philosophical research, including the analysis and interpretation of primary texts, the use of secondary sources, and formal models of oral and written presentation; the course will focus on the study of a canonical text or topic.
 May be repeated with departmental approval for a total of 6 credits if course content varies significantly.
-Prerequisite: PHL210 or 219 or 230.
+Prerequisite: Any previous course in philosophy.
 LAS Computer Literacy.

-PHL 303 Ancient Philosophy (3) F (even-numbered years).
+PHL303 Ancient Philosophy (3) F (even-numbered years).
 Survey of ancient philosophy from the pre-Socratics to Hellenistic period emphasizing the philosophies of Plato and Aristotle.
-Prerequisite: HUM203 or PHL210.
+Prerequisite: HUM203 or any previous course in philosophy.
 LAS Writing.

 PHL 304 Modern Philosophy (3) Sp (odd-numbered years).
 Survey of major figures and movements in modern philosophy selected from the early modern period through the end of the eighteenth century.
-Prerequisite: HUM204 or PHL210.
+Prerequisite: HUM204 or any previous course in philosophy.

 PHL 305 Topics in Nineteenth and Twentieth Century Philosophy (3) F (odd-numbered years).
 Survey of a selected movement or trend in nineteenth and twentieth century philosophy such as German idealism, American pragmatism, phenomenology and existentialism, and the analytic tradition.
 May be repeated with departmental approval for a total of 6 credit hours if course content varies significantly.
-Prerequisite: PHL210.
+Prerequisite: Any previous course in philosophy.